10-11 Sept 2024

 Smaller mammals may be within branches, harder to spot, unless one is a native.
 It continues to amaze me what our guides, both raised in these forests, are able to spot within the dense foliage of the trees.

 The monkeys seem to announce themselves with shaking tree branches as they jump from one spot to another.
-As I watch the foliage quiver and sway, I can’t help but think of the movies when such ominous movements fortold the approach of something BIG like King Kong or a Tyrannosaurus Rex emerging from the dark forests.
+As I watch the foliage quiver and sway, I can’t help but think of the movies when such ominous movements foretold the approach of something BIG like King Kong or a Tyrannosaurus Rex emerging from the dark forests.
 Certainly Tarzan would’ve died of the heat here.
 Also, he’d need to learn a lot of bird calls instead of warbling for the elephants.

 I never met a mosquito on the Rio Negro

 As all Midwesterners know, it doesn’t have to be dark for mosquitos to swarm.
-Mosquitoes along the Amazon River can be quite irksome, day or night.
+Mosquitoes along the rivers can be quite irksome, day or night.
 The region’s warm, humid climate creates their ideal breeding ground.
 Thankfully, pH levels are too low in the Rio Negro and most evil biters are at their worst further south in the Amazon.

 Survival of the fastest